Eurasian lynxes can survive extreme weather up to elevations of 18,000 feet

 What Does the Eurasian Lynx Eat?

 This species is specially adapted to feed on hoofed mammals.
 Some of the most common prey items in its diet include roe deer, musk deer, and chamois.
 They will also sometimes target larger elk and caribou in the winter.
 Other possible prey includes rabbits, hares, red foxes, birds, and rodents.
 As solitary hunters, their primary strategy is to stalk and ambush the prey from cover.
-Upon pouncing, they will grab the prey by the neck or snout with the sharp teeth until it perishes.
+Upon pouncing, they will grab the prey by the neck or snout with their sharp teeth until it perishes.
 It’s estimated that they consume two to five pounds of meat every single day.

 Reproduction and Life Cycle